-Eid ul Adha 2019 Moon sighted in India, Pakistan and Bangladesh in 2019: Eid al Adha will be celebrated on Monday, August 12, 2019.
+Eid ul Adha 2020 Moon not sighted in India, Pakistan, and Bangladesh in 2020: Eid ul Adha will be celebrated on Saturday, August 1, 2020.
 The chairman of the Central Ruet-e-Hilal Committee, Mufti Munib-ur-Rehman, will be found in Pakistan on Friday.
 Said after the new moon.

 The meeting of the Central Ruet-e-Hilal Committee of Pakistan, hosted by Mufti Muni-Ur-Rehman, was held today in Karachi to confirm the discovery of the Eid-ul-Azha satellite.